wp-e-commerce/WP-e-Commerce/readme.txt

 After upgrading from earlier versions look for link "Update Store".
 This will update your database structure to work with new version.

 == Changelog ==

+= 3.10.0 =

+* Enhancement: Added updated PayPal gateways.
+We now support Digital Goods and Pro Hosted, and have updated the Express Checkout gateway.
+We now recommend all existing users of the 2.0 Express Checkout gateway update to the 3.0 version.

 = 3.9.5 =